I’m a Shopping Editor Who Worked Out During Pregnancy – 13 Pieces of Maternity Workout Gear That I Swore By

 They're not the best for high-impact workouts

 These seamless leggings are perfect for Pilates and lounging.
 They are so incredibly soft, stretchy and comfortable, I barely feel like I’m wearing anything.
 I’ve worn them from early on in my pregnancy and they stretch just as easily over my 8-month bump as they did in the early days when it was much smaller.
 The seamless design also lends itself to everyday styling as well as wearing for workouts.
-I can envision myself living in these leggings when the weather turns cooler - paired with an oversized sweatshirt, of course.
+I'm pretty much living in these now the weather has turned cooler - paired with an oversized sweatshirt, of course.

 4. CRZ YOGA Butterluxe Maternity Leggings